There is more than one truth...

 True or false?
 It’s rarely that simple.

 There is more than one truth about most things.
 Eating meat is nutritious but it’s also damaging to the environment.
 The Internet disseminates knowledge but it also spreads hatred.
-As communicators, we select the truths that are most useful to our agenda.
+When we communicate we naturally select the truths that are most helpful to our agenda.

 We can select truths constructively to inspire organisations, encourage children, and drive progressive change.
 Or we can select truths that give a false impression of reality, misleading people without actually lying.
 Others can do the same, motivating or deceiving us with the truth.
 Truths are neutral but highly versatile tools that we can use for good or ill.

-In Truth: A User’s Guide, Hector Macdonald explores techniques ranging from number manipulation and price anchoring to context framing and selective association to show how truth is used and abused in politics, business, the media and everyday life.
+In Truth, Hector Macdonald explores how truth is used and abused in politics, business, the media and everyday life.
+He shows how a clearer understanding of truth’s many faces renders us better able to navigate our world and more influential within it.
 Combining great storytelling with practical takeaways and a litany of fascinating, funny, and insightful case studies, Truth is a sobering and engaging read about how profoundly our mindsets and actions are influenced by the truths that those around us choose to tell.